 1980 - 1984: SS Noga

 1980 brought a new name and new owner.
 Swiss-based, Intercommerce purchased the ship with the intention of converting it into something.
 They just didn't know what.
-Plans from luxury hotel to prison ship were debated but nothing developed passed planning.
+Plans from luxury hotel to prison ship were debated but nothing ever developed passed early planning stages.
 While her new name was painted on her stern, the ship remained unchanged from her second Chandris career.
-For the next four years, the ship would ship and rot as its owners debated its fate.
+For the next four years, the ship would ship and rot as her owners debated its fate.
 Finally, they decided the best action would just be to sell it.

 1984 - 1993: SS Alferdoss

 Ten years of uncertainty would begin with the sale of the SS Noga to Silver Moon Ferries.
 Renamed Alferdoss, her new owners envisioned a floating luxury hotel in Tripoli, Lebanon.
 Civil War quickly shattered that dream.

 Decay accelerated with cracks and leaks.
-Her interior, which remained largely unchanged since the 1930s, began to show signs of water damage and collapse.
+Her interior, which remained largely unchanged since the 1930s, began to show signs of mold and humidity caused many fittings to collapse.
 In 1988, a burst bilge pipe nearly sank the ship and the subsequent damage left little hope for the ship's hotel conversion.
 Silver Moon Ferries began seeking bids for scrapping.
-She was sold for scrap in 1989 but the scrappers defaulted on payments and services after just a few months so the ship was never torn apart.
+She was in fact sold for scrap in 1989 but the scrappers defaulted on sale payments after just a few months so the ship was never torn apart.
 The Alferdoss remained in this sad condition until 1993.

 1993 - 1995: SS American Star

 A rather determined Thailand company made a surprise offer on the SS Alferdoss for $2 million.
 Their mission was to return a vessel to its original 1940s glory and use her a permanent luxury hotel in Thailand.
 As the ship's interior still remained unaltered from those days, it was the perfect choice for this project.
 Renamed SS American Star, she was prepped for towing to Thailand.